Oscar-Tark/Squirrel-EES/README.md

 `dbdelete::*dbname, *null, *'first_name', *'John Doe'`

+**Updating data:XMLDB**

+Data just as it may be inserted it may also be updated:

+´dbupdate::*dbname, *tag, *subtag, *new_data´

 **Listing all open databases:XMLDB**

 You may view a list of all open databases by using the following commands:

 - `listdbs`
 - `ld`

+**Editing data using an external editor**

+Data can be edited using an external editor of your choice.
+Each data entry will open a seperate tab or window depending on the editor:

+´xmldbedit::*dbname, *password, *string tag, *string editor_bin_name, *string subtag_or_null´

 [Databases:MYSQL]
 ---------------